vworlds/luajit-cmake/readme.md

-Forked from [https://git.sr.ht/~lasse/luajit-cmake](https://git.sr.ht/~lasse/luajit-cmake), which in turn was forked from [https://github.com/zhaozg/luajit-cmake](https://github.com/zhaozg/luajit-cmake), with significant portions removed as they are not needed for lasse's purposes.
+Forked from [https://git.sr.ht/~lasse/luajit-cmake](https://git.sr.ht/~lasse/luajit-cmake), which in turn was forked from [https://github.com/zhaozg/luajit-cmake](https://github.com/zhaozg/luajit-cmake), with significant portions removed as they were not needed for lasse's purposes.